 The elements of Tri-Strike are manual and operatable.
 There’s no additional expense of getting batteries.
 However, this also means you won’t experience automatic firing.
 Both sides protruding bolts are well suitable for lefty and righty users.

 The bolt protruding needs loading from the front and back for cocking and once you pull the trigger it fires.
 Simple!

 Slipping the mag into the gun with it being full of standard darts is easy.
 However, the clip ejection for reloading is somehow tricky.
 Especially for smaller players with tiny hands.

 Overall – As a manually operated blaster it’s pretty easy to load and trigger, but reloading could have been better.

 Easy to Fire & Fun to Slam Fire

 The use of a missile launcher needs you to give effort for sure.
 But the results are satisfying enough to not mind.
-It needs the pulling of rearrest parts of stock and then pump forward as fast as possible.
+It needs the pulling of rearrest parts of stock and then pumping forward as fast as possible.
 It needs quite a force and results in arcing missiles through the air.

 Plopping short with one out of four mega darts is usually the scenario and that’s not bad entirely.

-Overall – The missile launcher is not the most effortless mechanism indeed but surely gives a worth it playing experience and provided standard darts are good at accuracy plus range however mega darts are just fun and not best at being accurate.
+Overall – The missile launcher is not the most effortless mechanism indeed but surely gives a worth-it playing experience and provided standard darts are good at accuracy plus range however mega darts are just fun and not best at being accurate.

 Pros & Cons: